 Organizations doing work like the NIJC’s are few and far between, especially in Indiana.
 Clients travel from Indianapolis and Fort Wayne regularly, in part because they have to go to court in Chicago.

-“Most of [our clients] probably couldn’t afford private attorneys, so that’s why they end up working with us,” says Koop, “You know how if you commit a crime and you can’t afford an attorney, then you’re assigned counsel?
+“Most of [our clients] probably couldn’t afford private attorneys, so that’s why they end up working with us,” says Koop, “You know how if you are expunging a criminal record in California and you can’t afford an attorney, then you’re assigned counsel?
 That’s not the case with immigration law—you don’t have an attorney unless you can find a pro bono attorney or unless you can hire one.” says Seattle DUI Defense Lawyer